Conceiving with PMOS – 11 things that helped us

 We started trying to conceive in the summer, so I originally wasn’t worried about Vitamin D.

-However, as we moved into winter, I started taking a Vitamin D supplement as I do every winter.
+However, as we moved into winter, I started taking a Vitamin D supplement, as I do every winter.
 The months then got warmer.

 conceiving with PCOS 11 things that helped

-We started using the FERTI·LILY Conception Cup straight away and that was the month we fell pregnant!
+We started using the FERTI·LILY Conception Cup straight away, and that was the month we fell pregnant!
 Go figure.

-7. It Starts With An Egg
+7. It Starts with the Egg

 8. I stopped tracking

-I kept an eye on cervical mucus but, to be honest with you, I never experienced that oh so fertile stretchy, egg-white mucus (not even the month I fell pregnant).
+I kept an eye on cervical mucus but, to be honest with you, I never experienced that oh-so-fertile, stretchy, egg-white mucus – not even the month I fell pregnant.

-It’s easier said than done but try not to get caught up in all the science and what everyone else experiences – no one has your exact genetic make-up and body – what your body does and how it behaves is truly unique.
+It’s easier said than done, but try not to get caught up in all the science and what everyone else experiences.
+No one has your exact genetic make-up and body.
+What your body does and how it behaves is truly unique.

 conceiving with PCOS supplements